Photographic lens design: Lens glass

 The majority of photographic lenses have the lens elements made from glass although the use of high-quality plastics is becoming more common in high-quality lenses and has been common in inexpensive cameras for some time.
 The design of photographic lenses is very demanding as designers push the limits of existing materials to make more versatile, better-quality, and lighter lenses.
 As a consequence many exotic glasses have been used in modern lens manufacturing.
 Caesium and lanthanum glass lenses are now in use because of their high refractive index and very low dispersion properties.
 It is also likely that a number of other transition element glasses are in use but manufacturers often prefer to keep their material specification secret to retain a commercial or performance edge over competitors.

 Focus

 Until recent years, focusing of a camera lens to achieve a sharp image on the film plane was achieved by means of a very shallow helical thread in the lens mount through which the lens could be rotated, moving it closer or further from the film plane.
 This arrangement, while simple to design and construct, has some limitations, not least the rotation of the greater part of the lens assembly including the front element.
 This could be problematic if devices such as polarising filters are used that require accurate rotational orientation irrespective of focus distance.
+Mechanisms which move the entire lens assembly without rotating it are a feature found in professional grade lenses.

 Later developments adopted designs in which internal elements were moved to achieve focus without affecting the outer barrel of the lens or the orientation of the front element.

 Many modern cameras now use automatic focusing mechanisms which use ultrasonic motors to move internal elements in the lens to achieve optimum focus.